✓ Updated May 2026

 Explore the Ancient Medina of Moroni

-culturalWander through the labyrinthine alleys of Moroni's old medina, a living testament to centuries of Swahili and Arab influence.
-Admire the intricately carved wooden doors, discover hidden courtyards, and soak in the vibrant atmosphere of local life.
-Look out for the Grand Mosque, a significant historical landmark.
+culturalWander through the labyrinthine alleys of Moroni's old medina, a living testament to Swahili and Arab influences.
+Admire the intricately carved wooden doors, visit the historic Grande Mosquée, and soak in the vibrant atmosphere of local life.
+Arrive in the late afternoon to witness the bustling evening markets come alive.

 Best time: Year-round